 More about Dean Janet Callahan

-Callahan earned her degrees at the University of Connecticut at Storrs, consisting of a bachelor’s degree in chemical engineering, a master’s degree in metallurgy, and a doctoral degree in materials science.
-She went on to a postdoc position in Melbourne, Australia, and then joined Georgia Tech as a member of their materials science and engineering faculty.
+Callahan earned her degrees at the University of Connecticut at Storrs, starting with a bachelor’s degree in chemical engineering, followed by a master’s degree in metallurgy, and finishing with a doctoral degree in materials science.
+She competed for and was awarded a National Science Foundation post-doctoral fellowship to conduct research in Melbourne, Australia, and then joined Georgia Tech as a member of their materials science and engineering department.

-Callahan joined Boise State University in 2004 to help launch its new undergraduate program in materials science and engineering.
-Soon after, she was appointed founding associate dean of Boise State’s College of Engineering, and remained in this position for nine years.
-During that time, she helped secure funding from Micron Technology to establish Boise State’s undergraduate and graduate programs in materials science and engineering, and to support the Micron Center for Materials Research.
+Callahan joined Boise State University in Idaho to help launch its new undergraduate program in materials science and engineering.
+She was appointed founding associate dean of the College of Engineering, and then served as chair of the Micron School of Materials Science and Engineering before joining Michigan Tech.

 In the News

 - Female Deans and Directors of Engineering Programs in the U.S.

 - Callahan Named Michigan Tech’s Next Engineering Dean

 - My Mother’s Hands

 - Did You Sign Your Name on This Door?

 - Hello from Michigan Tech, and Parasailing on a Snowboard?